web analytics

 If you are using the Spotify app on your Desktop or laptop, then you can add Crossfade by following this:

-- Click on the arrow near your profile photo and go to Settings.
+• Click on the arrow near your profile photo and go to Settings.

-- Under ‘Advanced Settings’, you will find the Crossfade option.
+• Under ‘Advanced Settings’, you will find the Crossfade option.
 You can set it according to your needs through the slider.
 I would recommend 6-8 seconds of Crossfade.

 Less than 5 seconds will not make a difference and 12 seconds will make a lot of difference.
 So find a number between 6-8 seconds.

-Spotify Crossfade on Smartphone
+How to use Spotify Crossfade on Smartphones

 How to Activate Crossfade on Spotify